HeinerTholen/Varial/docs/index.rst

 These help to get to first results fast.
 Starting from first results, everything can be customized up to publication-ready plots.

-See :ref:`getting-started` for installation and running first examples.
+See :ref:`getting-started` for installation and running examples.

 Contents: